Published on January 9, 2025 at 8:00 / Updated on January 22, 2025 at 8:00

 • If you are getting a tattoo, a body piercing or acupuncture, always choose a reputable, licensed expert who follows strict infection control procedures.
 It is important to make sure that the inks, jewelry and needles are not being reused and are sterile.

 It is important to continue to follow these rules even if you have completed your treatment, since reinfection is possible.
 If you have hepatitis C, it is recommended that you avoid drinking alcohol in an effort to prevent long-term complications.
-You should also take care of your liver by drinking plenty of water, eating a healthy diet, getting enough rest and avoiding smoking, drugs and stress.
-It is recommended that you undergo testing for other types of hepatitis as well as HIV, since these viruses can be transmitted in the same way as hepatitis C. If you have not already done so, it is also suggested that you get vaccinated against hepatitis A and B.
+You should also take care of your liver by drinking enough water, eating a healthy diet, getting enough rest and avoiding smoking, drugs and stress.

 For more information or for support: